 Equipment lending companies secure the debt borrowed with the very equipment that was purchased.
-Meaning, if you get approved for semi truck financing, your truck will be the collateral for the financing itself.
+Meaning, if you get approved for semi-truck financing, your truck will be the collateral for the financing itself.
 This way, truck financing is considered secured financing and allows you access to lower interest rates, longer terms, and much bigger loan amounts.
-If you were to just go out and borrow money in the form of loan and then use that money to purchase your own truck, you would be looking at an unsecured loan.
+If you were to just go out and borrow money in the form of a loan and then use that money to purchase your own truck, you would be looking at an unsecured loan.

 Unsecured loans are more credit history and income-focused as there is no collateral or assets to be pledged.
 These types of loans will often have shorter repayment terms and higher starting interest rates.